cmusso86/recalibratiNN/README.md

                    p_neighbours=0.2)
 ```

-Because in this artifitial example we know the true model/process that
+Because in this artificial example we know the true model/process that
-generated this data, so we can calucale the empirical pit-values and
+generated this data, so we can calculate the empirical pit-values and
 verify if the predictions are now better calibrated.
 Notice that is an
-exercice and in real life you probably wont be able to do so, unless you
+exercise and in real life you probably wont be able to do so, unless you
 chose to look ate you test set.

 ``` r